+1-425-818-8991

 Insurance companies use the Schnur Scale to decide if a breast reduction is medically necessary.
 If the surgery meets the scale’s requirements, it can be covered by insurance.
 However, strict adherence to this scale can sometimes prevent women with macromastia from receiving coverage, as noted in a study.
 This study highlighted the variability in BSA among women with similar breast weights, indicating that the scale might not always reflect individual patient needs.

-Schnur scale and insurance coverage - what is the schnur scale and what does it have to do with my bmi, bsa, and my ability to get a breast reduction covered by my insurance?
-Infographic 4_facts_emoji_light-gradient
+Schnur Scale and Insurance Coverage - what is the Schnur scale and what does it have to do with my BMI, BSA, and my ability to get a breast reduction covered by my insurance? infographic 4_facts_emoji_light-gradient

 Understanding these elements helps in navigating insurance discussions and ensuring that your procedure is recognized as medically necessary.
 At Pacific Sound Plastic Surgery, we are committed to guiding you through this process, ensuring that you receive the care you need.